Risk Factors Dashboard

 We endeavor to provide the highest possible quality service to our clients at the best possible price, however, large and similar sized competitors might steal some of our market share by offering lower prices, causing us to lose some of our clients.
 If this happens, we might not be able to generate adequate revenues and may soon find ourselves lacking the capital that is required to continue operations.

-If we are unable to attract additional customers and clients to purchase our services (and future products we may develop or sell), it will have a negative effect on our ability to generate the revenue.
+If we are unable to attract additional customers and clients to purchase our services or products (and future products we may develop or sell), it will have a negative effect on our ability to generate the revenue.

 We currently have a limited number of clients and customers.
 We have identified additional potential clients, but we cannot guarantee that we will be able to secure them as clients.
 Even if we obtain additional clients and customers, there is no guarantee that we will be able develop products and/or services that our clients and customers will want to purchase.
 If we are unable to attract enough customers and clients to purchase services (and any products we may develop or sell) it will have a negative effect on our ability to generate the revenue that is necessary to operate or expand our business.
-The lack of sufficient revenue will have a negative effect on the ability of our company to continue operations and could force us to cease operations.
+The lack of sufficient revenue will have a negative effect on the ability of our Company to continue operations and could force us to cease operations.

 We may be adversely affected by the performance of third-party contractors.

-We engaged third-party contractors to carry out logistics services.
+We engage third-party contractors to carry out logistics services.
 We endeavor to engage third-party companies with a strong reputation and track record, high performance reliability and adequate financial resources.
 However, any such third-party contractor may still fail to provide satisfactory logistics services at a level of quality or within the timeframe required by us or our customers.
 While we generally require our logistics contractors to fully reimburse us for any losses arising from delay in delivery or non-delivery, our results of operation and financial condition may be adversely affected if any of the losses are not borne by them.
 If the performance of any third-party contractor is not satisfactory, we may need to replace such contractor or take other remedial actions, which could adversely affect the cost structure and delivery schedule of our products and thus have a negative impact on our reputation, financial position and business operations.
 In addition, as we are expanding our business into other geographical locations in the PRC, there may be a shortage of third-party contractors that meet our quality standards and other selection criteria in such locations and, as a result, we may not be able to engage a sufficient number of high-quality third-party contractors in a timely manner, which may adversely affect our delivery schedules and delivery costs and hence our business, results of operations and financial conditions.

 If we are unable to control the reliance of third-party contractors efficiently and effectively, our business prospects and results of operations may be materially and adversely affected.